BZoennchen/supercollider-book/chapters/composing/music-theory/3-scales.md

 In German, it's C, D, E, F, A, H, C.
 The diatonic scale contains two-interval sizes, the *half step* (*semitone*) and the *whole step* where a *whole step* (*whole tone*) contains exactly two *half steps*.
 A half step is equal to 100 and a whole step to 200 cents.
-The *interval order* of the diatonic scale, defined by the following tuple,
+The *interval sequence* of the diatonic scale, defined by the following tuple,

 \begin{equation}
     (2,2,1,2,2,2,1)_{\text{major}}